Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological

 \subsection{Application to phenomenological model}

-Next, we apply the findings obtained from the previous sections to the implementation of the surface effect into the phenomenological model.
-Figure~\ref{fig:phenom} illustrates the comparison of the experimental data and the energy spectra calculated with the Kalbach model presented in Sec~\ref{Kalbach_model}.
+Next, we apply the findings obtained from the previous sections to the implementation of the surface correction into the phenomenological model.
+Figure~\ref{fig:phenom} shows the comparison of the experimental data and the energy spectra calculated with the Kalbach model presented in Sec.~\ref{Kalbach_model}.
+The horizontal axis represents the energy transfer $\omega$.
 The experimental data are obtained from Ref.~\cite{wu1979}.

-Three lines are shown in the figure.
+Four lines are shown in the figure.
 The solid line is the result of the calculation in which the well depth $V$ is optimized to reproduce the experimental spectrum.
 The optimised value of $V$ is 10 MeV.
 The normalization factor $C$ is adjusted so that the peak of the spectrum matches the experimental data.
-This adjustment holds true also for the two calculations below.
-The dashed line is the result with the parameterization optimized for proton-induced reactions~\cite{koning2004}.
+This adjustment holds true also for the three calculations below.
+The dashed line shows the result of using 17 MeV as the value of $V$.
+In Ref.~\cite{kalbach2000}, a value of 17 MeV was proposed as the optimum value of $V$ for the $(p,p'x)$ reaction, independent of the incident energy and target nucleus.
+A local optimum value of $V=12(+3/-4)$ MeV has also been derived in Ref.~\cite{kalbach2000}.
+On the other hand, it is also discussed in Ref.~\cite{kalbach2000} that the value of $V$ can vary depending on the background of the experiments being compared.
+We thus adopted the global optimum value of $V=17$ MeV, obtained from the analysis of several tens of experiments, as one of the targets for comparison.
+The dotted line is the result with the parameterization optimized for proton-induced reactions derived in Ref.~\cite{koning2004}.